-Nightlife Helsinki: in recent years the nightlife of the Finnish capital has become very dynamic and full of nightclubs and trendy night spots.
-Here is the guide to the Helsinki nightlife!
+Nightlife Helsinki: in recent years the nightlife of the Finnish capital has become very dynamic and full of trendy discos and nightclubs.
+Here is the guide to nightlife in Helsinki!

-Visitors flock in Finland for its natural beauty, Christmas markets and see the wonderful Northern Lights.
-Helsinki is a beautiful town that offers the possibility of interesting excursions, as, for example, the nearby island of Seurasaari.
-Even at night, The Finnish capital offers visitors a good variety of options for night entertainment, thanks to the many nightclubs are located in the city center.
+Visitors flock to Finland for its natural beauty, Christmas markets, and glimpses of the beautiful Northern Lights.
+Helsinki is a beautiful city that offers the possibility of interesting trips, such as, for example, to the nearby island of Seurasaari.
+Even at night, the Finnish capital offers visitors a good variety of options for nightlife , thanks to the numerous nightclubs located in the city center.

-In recent years the Helsinki nightlife has become very lively and dynamic , with a wide choice of cafes and bars, nightclubs and bars with live music for all tastes, almost all located in the city center, and frequented mainly by young people and students.
-Here you will find bars and nightclubs with music of all kinds, from pubs to stylish clubs bleak economic, up at rock concerts and student parties, increasingly popular in the Finnish city.
-Although usually closed and quiet during the week, over the weekend the residents of Helsinki love partying and staying up late in bars, rock concerts, discos and clubs with live music.
+In recent years, Helsinki's nightlife has become very lively and dynamic , with a wide choice of cafes and bars, discos and clubs with live music for all tastes, almost all located in the city center, and frequented mainly by young people and students.
+Here you will find bars and nightclubs with all kinds of music, from seedy cheap pubs to elegant clubs, to rock concerts and student parties, always popular in the Finnish city.
+Although usually closed and quiet on weekdays, Helsinki locals love to party and hang out late in bars, rock concerts, discos and live music clubs on weekends.

-The Helsinki nightlife He might not have the international recognition of its Scandinavian cousins, Stockholm and Copenhagen, but the bars are not lacking at all about creativity, style or quality.
-The city is teeming with trendy bars serving cocktails and craft beers produced locally, you can dine outside on a hot summer day or in a heated bar to escape the cold of winter.
+Helsinki's nightlife may not have the international recognition of its Scandinavian cousins, Stockholm and Copenhagen, but the bars are by no means lacking in creativity, style or quality.
+The city is teeming with trendy bars serving handcrafted cocktails and locally brewed beers, which you can enjoy outdoors on a hot summer's day or inside a heated bar to escape the cold of winter.

-Even the clubs are not lacking: There are several clubs move outdoors in summer, where you can dance and drink outside under the midnight sun.
-While in winter, i club di Helsinki They will heat up with the success of the best DJs and artists.
-Being the cultural center of the country, Helsinki attracts musical artists from all over Finland and Northern Europe.
-In addition to the international bands that visit the city while on tour, the music scene in Helsinki is also committed to fostering emerging talent.
-Many of the segments include nightclub with live performances as well as dj, while other clubs are focused exclusively on live band, large or small.
+There is also no shortage of discos: there are several clubs move outdoors in the summer, where you can dance and drink outdoors under the midnight sun.
+While in winter, Helsinki's clubs warm you up with hits from the best DJs and artists.
+Being the cultural center of the whole country, Helsinki attracts musical artists from all over Finland and Northern Europe.
+In addition to international bands visiting the city while on tour, Helsinki's music scene is also committed to promoting emerging talent.
+Many of the night clubs include segments with live performances in addition to DJs, while other clubs focus solely on live bands, large or small.

-The entrance to pubs and bars is free, but to get access to the entrance nightclubs in Helsinki It is predominantly a fee, with prices ranging from 10 to 15 euros.
-The minimum age to enter is usually 18 years, but on some nights could be as 20 or 24, so always carry your ID with you.
-Typically pubs are open till 2, while most of the Helsinki club does not open until 22.00 and the party continues until the early hours of the morning.
-Expect prices for the drinks more expensive than the European average, because of tax on alcohol.
+Admission to pubs and bars is free, while entry to Helsinki nightclubs is mostly paid, with a price ranging from 10 to 15 euros.
+The minimum age to enter is usually 18, but on some evenings it could even be 20 or 24, so always bring your ID with you.
+Pubs are usually open until 2am, while most clubs in Helsinki don't open until 10pm and the party continues until the early hours.
+Expect prices for drinks that are more expensive than the European average due to alcohol taxation.

-The best nights to go out and do in Helsinki festival are Friday and Saturday, when the nightclubs are full and there is sparkling atmosphere.
-On Friday evening the students invade the clubs of the capital and the average age is lower.
-Especially on Saturday, clubs and nightclubs are filled into the night and the line to get in can pass the time.
-We recommend that you arrive early, around the 23.00, to avoid the long out in the cold files.
-During the week, instead, the Helsinki nightlife is pretty off, there is not many people around, but it is a good opportunity to Berva a beer and spend a relaxing evening.
+The best nights to go out and party in Helsinki are Fridays and Saturdays , when the nightclubs are packed and there is a buzzing atmosphere.
+On Friday evenings, students invade the capital's nightclubs and the average age is lower.
+Especially on Saturdays, the clubs and nightclubs fill up late into the night and the queue to enter can exceed an hour.
+We therefore advise you to arrive early, around 11pm, to avoid the long queues outside in the cold.
+During the week, however, Helsinki's nightlife is quite dull , there aren't many people around, but it's still a good opportunity to have a beer and spend a relaxing evening.

-Helsinki lives extreme seasons and nightlife in the city adapts to the climate and changes depending on the time of year .
-During the summer all allestiscono bar outdoor terraces, because the Finns love to take advantage of their short warm months.
-The midnight sun is a spectacular phenomenon to be experienced while enjoying a drink on one of the bars on the Helsinki roof, when the city is lit by well 20 hours of light per day.
+Helsinki experiences extreme seasons and the nightlife in the city adapts to the climate and changes according to the time of year .
+During the summer all the bars set up outdoor terraces, as Finns like to take advantage of their short warm months.
+The midnight sun is a spectacular phenomenon to experience while enjoying a drink on one of the rooftop bars in Helsinki, when the city is illuminated by 20 hours of light a day.

-But the wintry night life offers its magic, and the Finns do not let the cold keep them from play.
-During the winter months, Helsinki has fun with a couple of very different types of local drinking: sauna e ice bar.
-Both can be a pleasant and a bit surreal way to pass the long dark nights.
+But the winter nightlife also offers its magic, and Finns don't let the cold stop them from having fun.
+During the winter months, Helsinki enjoys a couple of very different types of drinking venues: sauna and ice bar.
+Both can be a pleasant and somewhat surreal way to pass the long dark nights.

-The Helsinki nightlife is concentrated mostly in its center , where many nightclubs are all located close to each other, so it is easy to walk from pubs to nightclubs.
-The nightlife of Helsinki marry the concept of restobar: clubs starting the evening as restaurants turn into bars and night clubs forwarded.
+Helsinki's nightlife is mostly concentrated in its center , where the many nightclubs are all located close to each other, making it easy to walk from pubs to clubs.
+Helsinki's nightclubs embrace the concept of restobar: clubs that start out as restaurants in the evening and turn into bars and nightclubs late into the night.

-Other areas of Helsinki caraterizzate by the presence of nightclubs are located west of the city center, around Uudenmaankatu and near Eerikinkatu , where you will also find some of the most fashionable places in the city.
-While it might not be as big as that of neighboring Stockholm or Copenhagen, the west of Helsinki also has a gay scene in rapid expansion that focuses on Annankatu .
+Other areas of Helsinki characterized by the presence of night clubs are located west of the city center, around Uudenmaankatu and in the vicinity of Eerikinkatu , where you can also find some of the trendiest places in the city.
+While it may not be as large as that of nearby Stockholm or Copenhagen, the west of Helsinki also has a rapidly expanding gay scene that focuses on Annankatu .

-To the north of the city, the District of Rock There are many bars and smaller clubs of Helsinginkatu and Fleminginkatu, dominated by an artistic and bohemian crowd.
-Previously it was a run down area, but today it is becoming one of the coolest areas of the Finnish capital.
+North of the city, the Kallio is home to several smaller bars and clubs on Helsinginkatu and Fleminginkatu, dominated by an artistic and bohemian crowd.
+Previously it was a seedy area, but today it is becoming one of the coolest areas in the Finnish capital.

 A very unique place is the Spårakoff .
-Also known as the "train pubs”, This is undoubtedly one of the most enjoyable ways to explore the city of Helsinki.
-This bright red tram is similar to hop-on hop-off buses in other cities, but also it serves alcoholic beverages.
-Sip Finnish beers, ciders or traditional spirits while doing a tour around the city center.
-The tram is operating only in the summer months, from early May to early September, and it is not necessary to book.
-Just show up at the Mikonkatu stop and wait for the red tram stop.
+Also known as the "train pub", this is undoubtedly one of the most fun ways to visit the city of Helsinki.
+This bright red tram is similar to the hop-on hop-off buses in other cities, but also serves alcoholic drinks.
+Sip Finnish beers, ciders or traditional spirits as you take a tour of the entire city center.
+The tram operates only in the summer months, from the beginning of May to the beginning of September, and reservations are not required.
+Just show up at the Mikonkatu stop and wait for the red tram to stop.

 Festivals and events in Helsinki